Arroch35/HackUPC-DreamTrip/README.md

-# Travel Mirror
+# DreamTrip

-Travel Mirror is an AI-powered travel discovery app that turns vague emotions, constraints, and travel intent into personalized city recommendations, parallel trip realities, and decision-support planning.
+DreamTrip is an AI-powered travel discovery app that turns vague emotions, constraints, and travel intent into personalized city recommendations, parallel trip realities, and decision-support planning.

 It is designed to feel more like a travel mirror than a search engine: instead of asking users to define a destination, it helps them explore what kind of trip fits their mood, budget, and travel style.